bingjetli/fruit-ninja-clone-js/readme.md

 # Fruit Slicing Frenzy

-This is a loose clone of the mobile game 'Fruit Ninja' written in HTML/CSS/JavaScript to satisfy a final project contraint of only using CSS Animations to animate content.
+This is a loose clone of the mobile game 'Fruit Ninja' written in HTML/CSS/JavaScript to satisfy a final project constraint of only using CSS Animations to animate content.
-Javascript was allowed to define spawning and game logic for this project.
+JavaScript was allowed to define spawning and game logic for this project.

 &nbsp;